DevHelena/redux-store/README.md

 - **React** → Library for building the user interface.
 - **Redux** → Global state management.
-- **Styled-components** → Styling with CSS-in-JS and responsiveness support.
+- **Styled-components** → Styling with CSS-in-JS and responsive desing.
 - **Redux Logger** (optional) → Middleware to log actions and states to the console during development.

 ---